 - Since most places do ask a version of tell me about yourself, it helps to think about your answer ahead of time.
 And when the time comes, just tell it as naturally, pleasantly, and 3-dimensional as possible.

-- Be confident in who you are and what you have to offer.
 Don’t spend time worrying whether I think you’re right for the job.
 Or what I (the interviewer) am thinking at any given moment.
 Just know who you are.
 And help me see that.

 - Know that you are a good worker who is reliable and will go the extra mile when called on.
 Or whatever your strengths actually are.
 Everybody has their own unique strengths and I’d like to learn what you think yours are.

 - Since interview nerves can make talking about yourself more difficult, make sure you prepare ahead of time.
 Be able to talk about who you are and / or what you have to offer, so YOU believe it as much as you want them to.
 It shows.

 Look me in the eyes.

 Not saying stare at me.
 But when you answer my interview questions, I want you to connect with me.
 I’d like to see when your eyes show real enthusiasm about something you’ve accomplished.
 Or sincerity about wanting to do a good job for me.

 - Now of course I make room for nervousness.
 But if I see eyes skittering all about unable to focus on me at all, how can I be sure you’re being real with me?